Click to add text, images, and other content

 Q: Do you do outcalls (work at client's location)?

-A: Yes, when my schedule will permit me to be away from the office.
+A: Yes, when my schedule will permit me to be away from the office which is rarely lately.
 Pre-scheduling a few days in advance is recommended.
-I do on-site benefits, paid health fairs, sporting events, hotel calls and residential calls.

 Q: What should I do before a massage?